National Football League

 "By the way, the Giants aren't the only team that could do that, but with Bill Belichick floating out there, and Dak Prescott the best quarterback in forever to [potentially] hit true free agency," Wright said, "[There is] the ability for any franchise, to with the stroke of a check, remake the entire version of their team.
 Greatest coach ever, one of the best quarterbacks to ever leave via free agency [in his prime]."

-Belichick has not found a new home after parting from the Patriots in January, ending a 24-year run that brought New England all six of his Super Bowls.
-He interviewed with Atlanta for their head coaching vacancy shortly after leaving New England, but that position was filled by former Rams defensive coordinator Raheem Morris.
+Hiring Belichick would be a bit easier for the Giants, though.
+He has not found a new home after parting from the Patriots in January, ending a 24-year run that brought New England all six of his Super Bowls.
+He interviewed with the Atlanta Falcons for their head coaching vacancy shortly after leaving New England, but that position was filled by former Los Angeles Rams defensive coordinator Raheem Morris.

 The eight-time Super Bowl champion still wants to coach and is reportedly interested in potential openings next season in Dallas, Philadelphia, and, yes, the New York Giants.
-All three current coaches — Mike McCarthy, Nick Sirianni and Brian Daboll — all have various levels of pressure on them after dissappointing finishes to the 2023 season.
-Belichick previously won two Super Bowls there in the 1990s as defensive coordinator under legendary Giants head coach Bill Parcells.
+All three current coaches — Mike McCarthy, Nick Sirianni and Daboll — all have various levels of pressure on them after dissappointing finishes to the 2023 season.
+Belichick previously won two Super Bowls there during his stint as defensive coordinator under legendary Giants head coach Bill Parcells from 1985-90.

 Related: